Amzd/ScrollViewProxy/README.md

 Adds `ScrollViewReader` and `ScrollViewProxy` that help you scroll to locations in a ScrollView

-To get a ScrollViewProxy you can either use the conveinience init on ScrollView
+To get a ScrollViewProxy you can either use the convenience init on ScrollView

 ```swift
 ScrollView { proxy in